 (Formerly ECON-201) Theory of the market systems as a method of allocating resources and distributing income and products.
 Analysis of current problems including government regulation, subsidies, monopoly, and taxation.

-Prerequisite: MATH 095 with a minimum grade of C or assessment above MATH 095.
+Prerequisite: MATH 095 with a minimum grade of C or assessment above MATH 095 of C or assessment above MATH 095